aaupov/aaupov.github.io/_posts/2022-11-12-bolt-chromium.md

 | cycles | 144,095,296,652 | 139,002,624,616 | 3.7% |
 | L1-icache-misses | 4,703,384,066 | 3,893,492,873 | 20.8% |
 | iTLB-misses | 42,881,805 | 32,524,602 | 31.8% |

+## Summary
+BOLT is effective in optimizing large code footprint applications, both server- and client-side.
+Chromium appears to be a good candidate as it exhibits elevated icache misses per 1000 instructions (MPKI) of about 16.
+BOLT shows moderate speedups for Chromium of about 6% wall clock-wise, or 4% cycles-wise, driven by 21% icache miss reduction and 32% iTLB miss reduction.

+## Future work
+* Confirm if CPU frontend is a bottleneck for Chromium using top-down methodology.
+* Support Clang CFI in BOLT.
+* Improve profiling coverage, bringing the function coverage closer to PGO levels.
+* Carefully measure the resulting performance, following benchmarking best practices and rigorous approach to statistics.